DevExpress-Examples/asp-net-web-forms-add-richedit-to-gridview-edit-form/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/t260978/)**
 <!-- run online end -->

 This example demonstrates how to add the [Rich Text Editor](https://docs.devexpress.com/AspNet/17721/components/rich-text-editor) to the [Grid View](https://docs.devexpress.com/AspNet/5823/components/grid-view) control's edit form.
-The Rich Text Editor displays RTF data from the data source bound to the Grid View and allows users to modify this data.
+The Rich Text Editor displays formatted text loaded from the data source bound to the Grid View and allows users to edit this text.

 > **Note**
-> Data modification is not allowed in an online version of this example.
-To allow editing, download the example and comment out the [throw](./CS/Default.aspx.cs#L97) expression in the `RowUpdating` event handler.
+> Data modification is not allowed in the online version of this example.
+To allow edit operations, download the example and comment out the [throw](./CS/Default.aspx.cs#L97) expression in the `RowUpdating` event handler.

 ## Overview